cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/suspend.md

 * `snapshot_type`: The backup type, like 'daily' or 'weekly'.
 By default: irregular
 * `snapshot_rotation`: How many backups to keep around.
 By default: 1

-Meaning of each params depends on plugin implementation and can have different sense for each plugin.
+The meaning of each param depends on plugin implementation and can have a different sense for each plugin.

 For example, openstack use parameters in such way: